Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/AST_Developer_Deep_Dive.md

 AST aims to provide a provably fair, energy-efficient, and compliance-oriented tokenization protocol for public and private ecosystems.
 The system is designed for:

 * **Minimizing Speculation.** ArosCoin is always backed by a real asset or performed work; emission is proportional to transaction fees.
-There is no pre-mining or reward programs — nodes are paid for processing transactions.
+There is no pre-mining or payment programs — nodes are paid for processing transactions.
 * **Flexibility and Modularity.** API-first architecture and modular isolation allow connecting various bridges, oracles, and compliance modules without changing the core.
 Contracts execute immutably and are versioned via API.
 * **Legal Compatibility.** The "Cross-Jurisdiction Legal Bridge" patent describes the Legal Event Encoder and AML/KYC requirement translation matrix, enabling AST to operate in various jurisdictions without violating local laws.
 * **Transparency and Governability.** All activity is recorded in audit logs; AI agents and governance control anomalies and escalate disputed cases.